-- The termination of an issuer's Exchange Act reporting obligations under Section 12(b) also may revive the issuer's Section 15(d)) reporting obligations if the issuer has an effective registration statement on file with the SEC. - Note: Once an issuer is registered under Section 15(d), the issuer's reporting requirement can never be terminated but its obligations can be suspended.
+- The termination of an issuer's Exchange Act reporting obligations under Section 12(b) also may revive the issuer's Section 15(d) reporting obligations if the issuer has an effective registration statement on file with the SEC. - Note: Once an issuer enters the reporting system under Section 15(d), the issuer's reporting requirement can never be terminated but its obligations can be suspended.